muhammad-nouman5/Plagiarism-Checker/README.md

-Check Plagiarism of your Documents.
+Check the Similarity of your Documents using the Plagiarism Checker Tool.